 One of the best ways to avoid these symptoms is to make sleep a priority and adjust the daily schedule to allow enough time for sleep.
-Many adults can also benefit from taking natural melatonin supplements, like NiteThru, to help their bodies promptly fall asleep and stay asleep throughout the night.
+Many adults can also benefit from taking natural-acting melatonin supplements, like NiteThru, to help their bodies promptly fall asleep and stay asleep throughout the night.
 This is a great option for night shift workers, travelers with jet lag, and individuals who have health conditions that affect their bodies’ natural ability to sleep well.1

 - National Institutes of Health.
 Melatonin: In Depth.
 Retrieved December 13, 2018 from https://nccih.nih.gov/health/melatonin